pablopalafox/uav-autonomous-landing/README.md

-# Vision-based Autonomus Landing of UAV on a Moving Platform using Predictive Control
+# Visual-aided Autonomous Takeoff and Landing of a small UAV on a Moving Landing Platform